CSC-365-Project/Music-Search-Engine/README.md

 * "main" Branch - working code only; merge from "dev" when it's working
 * "dev" Branch - only merge complete features into "dev" branch; we may push minor changes directly
 * Feature Branches - developing features; merge into "dev" once complete
+* maven - coverting the project to maven struct and implementing spotify api.